 Blogging is a powerful tool for every business website.
 But just as with anything to do with running a successful business, there is a right way to produce the best results.

 I get asked two questions regularly about “blogs.”
 Why should I blog?
-And, can't I have a website?
+And, can't I just have a website?
 Having a blog is part of having a website.
 The blog format allows you to provide all that knowledge, wisdom, and experience your customers are looking for in a partner they need to trust.

 What throws some folks off is the perception that a “blog” is only for personal, informal, or non-professional commentary.
+Not true.
 So instead of thinking about labels and definitions, let's think about the format.
-And how this formatting option can help us to target our market and build our business.
+And how this formatting option can help us target our market and build our business.

 Think of Blogging as a Content Format

 Your “blog” can have instructional or troubleshooting guides, helpful tips, Q&As, or downloads.
 The sky is the limit.
 There are no restrictions on using this format to serve up the content on your website that will benefit your market.
 And you won't get thrown in the pokey if you are not informal enough.